AndyObtiva/glimmer/README.md

 - `#visible=`: Setting to true opens/shows shell.
 Setting to false hides the shell.
 - `#pack`: Packs contained widgets using SWT's `Shell#pack` method
 - `#pack_same_size`: Packs contained widgets without changing shell's size when widget sizes change

+#### Dialog

+Dialog is a variation on Shell.
+It is basically a shell that is modal (blocks what's behind it) and belongs to another shell.
+It only has a close button.

+Glimmer facilitates building dialogs by using the `dialog` keyword, which automatically adds the SWT::DIALOG_TRIM and SWT::APPLICATION_MODAL [widget styles](#widget-styles) needed for a dialog.

 #### Menus